Dynamic Analysis (DAST)

 Tool Comparison

-| tools | Features | Main uses | License |
+| Tool | Features | Main uses | License |

 |---|---|---|---|

-| OWASP ZAP | Supports all industry standards, GUI, and automation | Full scan of web app/API | Apache-2.0 |
+| OWASP ZAP | Industry-standard, GUI and automation support | Full scan of web apps/APIs | Apache-2.0 |

-| Nuclei | Template-based, fast, lightweight | Scan for known vulnerability patterns | MIT |
+| Nuclei | Template-based, fast, lightweight | Scanning for known vulnerability patterns | MIT |

-OWASP ZAP settings
+OWASP ZAP setup

 GitHub Actions